microsoft/msticpy/docs/source/data_acquisition/DataObfuscation.rst

 68a5a31d-7516-4c54-ad27-3b1360ce0b56  2019-02-12 14:22:40.681  2019-02-12 13:00:48.000  ibmkajbmepnmiaeilfofa  msticalertswin1  10.0.3.5       ['13.71.172.130', '13.71.172.128']      nan       nan  T             13.71.172.130
 ====================================  =======================  =======================  =====================  ===============  =============  ==================================  =======  ========  ============  =============

-.. note:: TenantId, ResourceGroup and VMName have been obfuscated.
+TenantId and ResourceGroup have been obfuscated but VMName and the IPAddress fields have not.